Mass Emailing Guidelines

 - Phishing Detection and Remediation in your email to help readers determine for themselves if a given email appears legitimate or not.

-- UW Digital ID - Mail clients that are compatible with UW Digital ID which visually documents for several email clients how to determine if a message is digitally signed.
+- UW Digital ID (Personal Certificate) - Compatible Mail Clients which visually documents for several email clients how to determine if a message is digitally signed.

 - Never ask for personal identity or financial information in an email.
 This includes user names, passwords, Social Security Numbers, driver’s license numbers, state ID numbers, financial or credit card information, biometric data or protected health information.